23f3004131/sum-of-sales-f5ad28/README.md

 # Sales Dashboard

-## Description
-This web application is a simple sales dashboard that displays sales data from a CSV file.
-It shows each sales record in a Bootstrap-styled table and calculates the total sales amount.

 ## Features

-- Displays sales records in a responsive, Bootstrap-styled table.
-- Calculates and displays the total sales amount.
+- View and filter sales data by product.
-- Responsive design to fit various screen sizes.
+- Interactive chart visualization using Chart.js.
+- Dynamic data updates with a product filter.

+## What's New / Changelog

+- **Product Filter Dropdown**: Added a dropdown to filter sales data by product, updating both the table and chart.
+- **Chart.js Integration**: Incorporated Chart.js for dynamic sales data visualization.

 ## Usage

-1. Clone the repository.
-2. Open `index.html` in a web browser to view the dashboard.
+1. Open `index.html` in a web browser.
+2. Use the product filter dropdown to view sales data for specific products.
+3. Observe the table and chart updating dynamically based on selected product.

 ## Tech Stack

-- HTML
+- HTML, CSS, JavaScript
-- CSS (Bootstrap for styling)
-- JavaScript (with jQuery for DOM manipulation)
+- Chart.js for data visualization